 Involuntary Manslaughter.
 The instruction on involuntary manslaughter includes a bracketed choice between two mental states.
 These are recklessness, as that term is defined in State v.
 Brooks, 163 Vt.
 245, 250–51 (1995), and criminal negligence, as defined in State v.
 Stanislaw, 153 Vt.
 517, 525 (1990).
 A person acts recklessly by consciously disregarding a substantial and unjustifiable risk that death or serious bodily injury will result from his or her conduct.
 Brooks, 163 Vt. at 251 (citing Model Penal Code § 2.02(2)(c)).
 In contrast, criminal negligence occurs when the actor should be aware that a substantial and unjustifiable risk exists or will result from his or her conduct.
 Id. (citing Stanislaw).
 Proof of the higher culpable mental state will include proof of the lower included mental state.
 See State v.
 Bolio, 159Vt.
 250, 253-54 (1992) (context of aggravated assault).
 Recent discussions on this topic can be found in State v.
 McCarthy, 2012 VT 34, 191 Vt.
 498, and State v.
 Viens, 2009 VT 64, 186 Vt.
 138.

 First Degree Murder, with Transitions to Lesser Included Offenses.
 Often, when a defendant is charged with first-degree murder, the court also instructs the jury on all of the lesser included degrees of homicide.
 Either party may request such instructions, if they are supported by the evidence.
-13 V.S.A. § 14.
+13 V.S.A. § 14(a); see also State v.
+Bean, 2016 VT 73, ¶ 14, 202 Vt.
+361 (“The State may request a lesser-included instruction, even over the defendant’s objections,” and “this request must be granted if supported by the evidence.).
 These two instructions differ on the issue of whether to include voluntary manslaughter as one of the lesser offenses.
 CR24-301 is designed for cases without sufficient evidence to support instructions for sudden passion or great provocation.
 Without such evidence, there is probably no basis for an instruction on a lesser included offense of voluntary manslaughter.
 See State v.
 Congress, 2014 VT 129.

 After Congress, sudden passion or great provocation remains as the only obvious type of “extenuating circumstance” that can mitigate second-degree murder to voluntary manslaughter.
 However, in the Committee’s view, Congress left open the possibility of advancing novel theories of extenuating circumstances.
 The basis for the Committee’s view is that the Court in Congress reiterated its holding in Johnson, and continued using the language: “Voluntary manslaughter is an intentional killing committed under extenuating circumstances that would mitigate, but not justify, the killing, such as provocation that would cause a reasonable person to lose self control.”
 Congress, 2014 VT 129, ¶ 25 (emphasis added).
 The Court then posed the question “whether this is the only type of extenuating circumstance recognized by our law.”
 Id., at ¶ 26 (emphasis added).
 The Court never directly answered that question, but ruled that diminished capacity was not one such extenuating circumstance.
 While the Committee does not know of other possible extenuating circumstances that might be recognized by our law, it would be up to the defendant in an appropriate case to argue for a modified 24-302 instruction to reflect an extenuating circumstance other than sudden passion or great provocation.